SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 3. Please make sure that your Redux store is exposed to Redux Dev Tools
 4. Please use JavaScript Standard Style.
 5. Please use Styled Components.
-6. Writing tests in considered extra credit but strongly encouraged _if you have the time_.
-Please see below.
+6. Writing some tests with Jest/React Testing Library is encouraged.

 ## Testing
 We would love to know about your experience testing React applications!
 If you have the time to demonstrate that to us now we'd love to see you write tests for this code challenge!
-However, we don't want to take up too much of your time.
-We understand and appreciate that interviewing for developer jobs is very time consuming and you may have other code challenges on your plate.
-If you prefer, we can deep dive into testing in the final round of the interview process.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).